bulletmark/gnucash-asx-fetch/README.md

 arguments: one of more GnuCash files, or directories.
 If a directory is given then it updates all the GnuCash files in that directory.
 It can not update any GnuCash files that are currently open so will generate an error message for those files.
-A new price entry is added every time you run it.
+A new price entry is added for each ASX share existing in the file each time you run it.
 Open the GnuCash price database editor for a file to view, edit, or remove the new entries added.

 For example, to update the share prices of all the ASX shares in all the GnuCash files in the current directory type: